Stomach Cancer

 • Distal gastrectomy removes of the lower part of the stomach.

 • Cancer staging.
-During surgery, we also remove the fatty omentum and adjacent lymph nodes to determine the stage of cancer and whether the cancer has spread to other parts of the body.
+During surgery, we also remove the fatty omentum and adjacent lymph nodes.
+This helps us determine the stage of cancer and whether the cancer has spread to other parts of the body.

 The National Cancer Institute designation at IU Health and our partnership with the Indiana University School of Medicine puts us at the forefront of researching the latest treatments and surgeries for stomach cancer.

 IU Health Simon Cancer Center physicians have significant experience in the use of aggressive chemotherapy and radiation treatments.
-These treatments are for select patients with advanced cancer who might be turned down for curative treatments elsewhere.
+Doctors offer these treatments to select patients with advanced cancer who might be turned down for curative treatments elsewhere.
 This may include participation in clinical trials for stomach cancer and services to make it easier to manage your condition.

 IU Health physicians also investigate the use of minimally invasive surgery to speed recovery time and reduce downtime between surgery and post-operative chemotherapy and radiation.